Time requirements for online learning

-Be aware though, as in any course the first class is generally the most difficult.
-Not only will you be learning the course material, but you will be learning the nuances of Springboard! . . . the discussion boards, uploading assignments, and managing your time.
-The mechanics of online learning should become automatic after your first few courses.
+However, online students also report that the first class is generally the most difficult.
+Not only will you learn the course material, but you will also learn how to communicate in an online learning environment and how to manage your time.
+The mechanics of online learning will become automatic after you complete your first online course.